Luisinhoas/Causal-Inference-GP1-/README.md

 ```

 The calculated value of the Chi-square test statistic is found to be  241855.1066  and it is highly significant thereby implying the presence of multicollinearity in the model specification.
 This induces us to go for the next step of Farrar – Glauber test (F – test) for the location of the multicollinearity.
-Nono of the variables F-statistic is very high, therefore we are not sure which ones are the cause of multicolinearity.
+Non of the variables F-statistic is very high, therefore we are not sure which ones are the cause of multicolinearity.
 Therefore, for examining the pattern of multicollinearity, it is required to conduct t-test for correlation coefficient.
 As there are 15 explanatory variables, there will be several pairs of partial correlation coefficients.
 In R, there are several packages for getting the partial correlation coefficients along with the t- test for checking their significance level.
 We’ll the ‘ppcor’ package to compute the partial correlation coefficients along with the t-statistic and corresponding p-values.

 ```{r}